 The semester grade point index is determined as follows:

-in each course by the number of credit hours for the course to obtain the grade points
+by the number of credit hours for the course to obtain the grade points earned in

 - Add the grade points obtained in all courses taken during the semester.